Just like a human body operates with different body parts, a car has its distinctive parts that, when brought together, complete a car.

 #4.
 Rear Bumper.

-The rear bumper of the vehicle is much like the front.
-It holds the rear taillights in place.
-Bumpers are an essential component of any car, protecting the front and rear ends in low-speed collisions.
-They also safeguard trunks and exhaust pipes from expensive damage.
+The rear bumper of the vehicle is much alike the front.
+It maintains the position for the rear taillights.
+Every automobile has front and rear bumpers that absorb the impact of low-speed collisions.
+They also protect the trunk and exhaust systems from costly damage.

 #5.
 Bonnet Grill.

-There are different kinds of grilles, for example: main grilles, lower grilles, kidney grilles (only BMW have those) and fog grilles.
+There are different kinds of grilles, for example: main grilles, lower grilles, kidney grilles (only available on BMW vehicles), and fog grilles.

 #6.
 Bullbars or crash guards.